lsst-tstn/tstn-019/argocd.rst

 This may be expanded to other replications in the future.
 The site specific configuration for the ``mtcamhexapod`` application given previously shows this information is configured.

-.. warning:: The entrypoint configuration is currently broken and needs to be
-             fixed in the current CSC Helm chart.
-             There has been less use of this feature recently, so this may be retired.
-             The documentation below will not be removed for now.

 The CSC container may need to override the command script that the container automatically runs on startup.
 An example of how this is accomplished is shown below.